Mejez6603/comrent-firebase/README.md

     └── genkit.ts
 ```

-## Future Enhancements

--   Implement user authentication for persistent admin sessions.
--   Integrate a real database (like Firebase Firestore or a SQL database) to replace the in-memory data store.
--   Add more advanced analytics and exportable reports.
--   Allow users to extend their sessions from the payment page.

-## System Requirements

--   Node.js 18.x or later
--   A modern web browser (Chrome, Firefox, Safari, Edge)

 ## Troubleshooting

 -   **Error "pcName is required"**: This can happen if you navigate directly to the `/payment` page without selecting a PC first.
 Always start from the main page.